 8. Will the commission be published?

-Although it is the composer’s hope that every commission will be published, it cannot be guaranteed.
-Of course, the commissioner’s name and any dedications are included on the published work.
+The commission will be published and distributed by Shaw Music, or it may be published by another publishing house.
+The commissioner’s name and any dedications are included on the published work.